mariochampion/gitmynotes/README.md

 	example: `'DEFAULT_GITHUB_URL': 'https://github.com/<MyUserName>/gitmynotes'`

-	OPTIONAL: Leave as-is or change the additional DEFAULT_* configs in `gmn_config.yaml`.
+	OPTIONAL: Leave as-is or change the additional DEFAULT_* configs the the file.

-4. that's it!
-Now run the script: `python gitmynotes.py --folder='<notesFolderName>' --max-notes <N> `

 ## Usage

+That's it!
+Now run the script:

-`python gitmynotes.py` to run against default "Notes" folder, or be more specific with
+`python gitmynotes.py` to run against default "Notes" folder.

+Or be more specific with:

 `python gitmynotes.py [--folder='<notesFolderName>' --max-notes=<N>]`

+Learn more with:

+`python gitmynotes.py --help`

 #### Output Artifacts